PramitSaha/PramitSaha.github.io/index.md

 layout: home
 ---
 ## Updates
+**[Feb.
+2025]** My first-authored paper on Federated Fine-tuning of Foundation Models have been accepted in CVPR 2025.
+Read the pre-print [here](https://arxiv.org/pdf/2411.11912).

 **[Jan.
 2025]** I have been featured in the [Study Abroad Experience Podcast](https://www.youtube.com/watch?v=erDBurG_w18)

 **[Jan.
 2025]** I have received the Graduate Research Travel Grant Award from Christ Church College, University of Oxford.